your-bit/steganography-tool/README.md

-💡 Pro Tips
+<br>💡 Pro Tips

-Always use PNG format for lossless images
+Use PNG format for lossless compression

-Use Basic LSB for secret text/documents
+Use Basic LSB for confidential text or documents

-Use File Append for large or demo files
+Use File Append for larger files or testing

-Test decoding before sharing images
+Always test decoding before sharing images